 In addition, regional inspectorates of the EPI reported that only three substantiated concerns were received between 2013 (when the EUTR came into force) and early 2021- a concerningly low number.
-This may be a result of the uneven application of this mechanism in Poland and thus different reporting methodologies amongst the authorities (e.g. two substantiated concerns were submitted to the competent authorities by ClientEarth alone which have not been included in the EPI's reported statistics).
+At the same time, the Chief Inspectorate of the EPI indicated that up to 2022 a total of 16 checks was conducted by the regional inspectorates in reaction to substantiated concerns received by the EPI.
+This discrepancy in the reported numbers may be a result of the uneven application of this mechanism in Poland and thus different reporting methodologies amongst the authorities (e.g. two substantiated concerns were submitted to the competent authorities by ClientEarth alone which have not been included in the EPI's reported statistics).
 However, the combination of a very low number of reported substantiated concerns since the EUTR came into force, along with the uncertainty about the procedure reported by different competent authorities, further confirms the confusion in Poland's implementation of Article 10 of the EUTR.
 A closer - real-life - description of the way the EPI handles substantiated concerns is included in Annex II, which presents the two cases of ClientEarth's submission of substantiated concerns regarding illegal logging in the Białowieża Forest and the Carpathians.